 Intensive outpatient treatment (IOP) for drug and alcohol addiction consists of a primary treatment program recommended in some circumstances by a clinical and medical assessment.

-At Absolute Awakenings, we have carefully developed a highly personalized addiction treatment plan – one that focuses on individualized therapeutic care.
-If you have attempted drug addiction treatment previously and have been unsuccessful in staying sober for any prolonged period, it may be because they have not been matched with an appropriate level of care for their unique needs.
+At Absolute Awakenings, we have carefully developed a highly personalized addiction treatment plan that focuses on individualized therapeutic care.
+Suppose you have attempted drug addiction treatment previously and have been unsuccessful in staying sober for any prolonged period.
+In that case, it may be because they have not been matched with an appropriate level of care for their unique needs.

-Inpatient treatment is an ideal option for those who have been suffering at the hands of a severe substance abuse disorder, and who have experienced significant consequences as a result.
-Inpatient treatment is also ideal for men and women who have overdosed or who have come close to an overdose – this means that their life is essentially in danger, and residential treatment is truly the only viable option.
+Inpatient treatment is an ideal option for those suffering at the hands of a severe substance abuse disorder and who have experienced significant consequences as a result.
+Inpatient treatment is also ideal for men and women who have overdosed or come close to an overdose – this means that their life is essentially in danger.
+Residential treatment is truly the only viable option.
 Intensive Outpatient Treatment (IOP) is a small step down from residential treatment.
-Those who are in IOP will have more personal freedom (they will get to return home every night), but they will still be involved in multiple hours of intensive therapeutic care on a daily or near-daily basis.
+Those in IOP will have more personal freedom (they will get to return home every night), but they will still be involved in multiple hours of intensive therapeutic care daily or near-daily.

 What is IOP?

-Most intensive outpatient programs, including ours, will provide men and women who are new to sobriety with between six and thirty hours of intensive therapeutic care every week.
-In many cases, IOP will serve a transitional level of clinical care for individuals who have recently completed a long-term stint in inpatient treatment.
-Traditionally, clients will complete an inpatient program and transition directly into sober living.
+Most intensive outpatient programs, including ours, will provide men and women new to sobriety with between six and thirty hours of intensive therapeutic care weekly.
+In many cases, IOP will serve as a transitional level of clinical care for individuals who have recently completed a long-term stint in inpatient treatment.
+Traditionally, clients will complete an inpatient program and transition into sober living.
 While in sober living, they will begin readjusting back into daily life.
-They will be required to get and keep a job, attend a school, or participate in daily volunteer work.
-They will be required to attend at least one 12 step meeting daily.
+They will be required to get and keep a job, attend school, or participate in daily volunteer work.
+In addition, they will be required to attend at least one 12-step meeting daily.
 Finally, they will be required to attend an IOP program.